 Why do oil and water not mix?

-This is because water is a polar molecule – its structure means that it has a positive charge one end and a negative charge at the other.
+This is because water is a polar molecule – its structure means that it has a positive charge at one end and a negative charge at the other.
 Water molecules stick together because the positive end of one water molecule is attracted to the negative end of another water molecule.

 An oil molecule has a different structure, it is non polar meaning that its charge is evenly spread out, so oil molecules are not attracted to water molecules.
 Oil is hydrophobic and tries to get as far away from water as possible.

-If you liked this activity we’ve got lots more Halloween Science and Halloween STEM Challenges you might like!
+If you liked this activity, we’ve got lots more Halloween Science and Halloween STEM Challenges you might like!

-Last Updated on September 30, 2022 by Emma Vanstone
+Last Updated on October 3, 2024 by Emma Vanstone

 Leave a Reply